Variety Jones and Smedley

-Variety Jones (aka Cimon) and Smedley (Smed) Charger are pseudonyms of individuals reported to have been closely involved with the founding of the darknet market Silk Road.
+Variety Jones (or Cimon) and Smedley Charger (or Smed) are pseudonyms of individuals reported to have been closely involved with the founding of the darknet market Silk Road.

 Involvement

 According to security researcher Runa A. Sandvik, Variety Jones joined Silk Road in 2011 as a marijuana seed vendor, opposed to the war on drugs.
 Working closely with Ross Ulbricht, they were to act as a penetration tester, financial advisor and mentor, and was the person who suggested the "Dread Pirate Roberts" title Ulbricht used.
 According to seized chat logs, Jones was also the one to suggest the first alleged murder for hire, though it did not actually take place.

 Smedley joined the site as a coder following the Gawker user influx as a relatively highly paid employee.
 Unfinished projects included encrypted email system "Silk Mail" and other prospective financial and internet projects.
 At times it appeared Smedley reported directly to Jones.